lukemorton/uniform/README.md

 # Uniform

-Uniform is a way of organising your front-end CoffeeScript.
+Uniform is a way of organising your front-end CoffeeScript or JavaScript.
 You describe individual components of your application as Uniform classes.
 They can be used for delegating events, describing behaviour and handle the building of elements.

 For example a contact form could have AJAX behaviour described as a Uniform class.